MatusOllah/gophengine/README.md

 ## Naming

-The name "GophEngine" combines "Goph" (representing the Go programming language mascot) and "Engine" (representing the FNF engine).
+The name "GophEngine" combines "Goph" (representing Gopher, the Go programming language mascot) and "Engine" (representing the FNF engine).
 It felt more natural and fitting for this project than "funkin-go."

 ## Notable tools and libraries